rabbitmq/rabbitmq-website/site/classic-queues.md

 only affects newly declared queues.
 Pre-existing queues will remain on version 1, until explicitly migrated or deleted and redeclared.

+The queue version can also be set by supplying the `x-queue-version` queue declaration argument with an integer specifying the desired version.

 ## <a id="resource-use" class="anchor" href="#resource-use">Resource Use with Classic Queues</a>

 Classic queues aim to provide reasonably good throughput in the majority